pnnl/ExaGO/docs/web/petsc_install.md

 make check
 make install
 ```
 At the completion of this step, PETSc installation files will be at the location set with `--prefix` configure option.
 If `--prefix` option is not set then PETSc will be installed in `/usr`.
+In most cases, you will need root privileges (superuser) to install software in this location.